Tomatoes should be ordered in March for best availability, since tomatoes are started to order; and picked up in May. For details, see Plant starts.

 Nice round red tomatoes, with excellent flavor; the only one (other than Sungold) that was really delicious in the cloudy summer of 2010 – it was tomato of the year!
 An old Oregon heirloom variety.
 Organic seed.
 One of my favorite of the JARTs (just another red tomato).

-Large red tomatoes, smooth red pretty globes, productive, disease resistant (Verticillium, Fusarium Wilt and Nematodes).
-The flavor is good but not necessarily outstanding, but the size, beauty, and productivity keep pulling me in.
+Large red tomatoes, smooth red pretty globes, productive, disease resistant.
+The flavor is good but not necessarily outstanding, but the size, beauty, and productivity mean I always grow it.
+It does especially well for us in the hoophouse in fall.

 (Territorial/Cottage Grove, OR) OP – 55 days – Indeterminate